Canon 1D Mark IV vs Fujifilm GFX 50R

 Feature comparison: Canon 1D Mark IV vs Fujifilm GFX 50R

 Apart from body and sensor, cameras can and do differ across a variety of features.
 For example, the GFX 50R has an electronic viewfinder (3690k dots), while the 1D Mark IV has an optical one.
 Both systems have their advantages, with the electronic viewfinder making it possible to project supplementary shooting information into the framing view, whereas the optical viewfinder offers lag-free viewing and a very clear framing image.
+The viewfinders of both cameras offer the same field of view (100%), but the viewfinder of the GFX 50R has a higher magnification than the one of the 1D Mark IV (0.77x vs 0.58x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The following table reports on some other key feature differences and similarities of the Canon 1D Mark IV, the Fujifilm GFX 50R, and comparable cameras.

 One feature that is present on the 1D Mark IV, but is missing on the GFX 50R is a top-level LCD.
 While being, of course, smaller than the rear screen, the control panel conveys some of the essential shooting information and can be convenient for quick and easy settings verification.